 - Since your IP address is hidden, you can achieve true or more anonymity.
 You’re unidentifiable online because you’re constantly changing your IP address, and never using your own.
-If other people or companies are trying to track you, you’ll look like as if you’re in a different part of the world.
+If other people or companies are trying to track you, you’ll look as if you’re in a different part of the world.

 - Open ISP blocking websites

 - Other than that, your internet experience stays the same.
-There is no downside in using a VPN.
+There is no downside to using a VPN.

 Is it Wrong to Use a VPN?

 Now going back to the question, are VPNs legal?
 The short answer is yes.
 The long answer is yes, it’s legal to use a VPN in many countries.
-There are some things are legal and illegal about using a VPN.
+There are some things that are legal and illegal about using a VPN.